garrows/browser-serialport/README.md

 ## Usage

 The library tries to emulate the node-serialport library with some minor differences.
 If you find some breaking inconsistencies, please submit an issue.
+I've tested using [Browserify](http://browserify.org/) for browser module loading.
+Please let me know if it doesn't work for others.

 ```js